TebaldiLab/shiny_cellmarkeraccordion/README.md

 The Cell Marker Accordion web interface allows to easily:  <br />

 <img src="https://github.com/TebaldiLab/shiny_cellmarkeraccordion/assets/68125242/a2d0501b-2b59-48f4-b220-be7871b57b95" width="25" height="25"> Search and download lists of marker genes by cell types across different tissues, both in healthy and pathological conditions. <br />
-Users can select:
+Inputs:
-- Species, currently Human and/or Mouse.
+- Select species: currently Human and/or Mouse.
 - Condition: healthy or multiple diseases.
 - Tissue: select one or multiple tissues from the list.
 When the tissue_aware button is enabled, tissue specificity is maintained (i.e., tissues remain separate).
 Otherwise tissues selected will be combined and analyzed together.
 - Cell type: select one or multiple cell types from the list.